₹150₹1,16,556

 Offbeat Hill Escape for Adventure Lovers

-Exciting wildlife encounters await you at Silvassa.
+Exotic wildlife awaits you in the jungles of Silvassa.
 You can expect extremely hot days with temperatures soaring as high as 40°C. The heritage monuments in Silvassa will also charm you.

 ₹5,072